cp-algorithms/cp-algorithms/src/graph/hungarian-algorithm.md

 All edges of the matching $M$ are oriented in the direction from the right part to the left one, and all other edges of the graph $H$ are oriented in the opposite direction.

 Recall (from the terminology of searching for matchings) that a vertex is called saturated if an edge of the current matching is adjacent to it.
 A vertex that is not adjacent to any edge of the current matching is called unsaturated.
 A path of odd length, in which the first edge does not belong to the matching, and for all subsequent edges there is an alternating belonging to the matching (belongs/does not belong) - is called an augmenting path.
 From all unsaturated vertices in the left part, a [depth-first](depth-first-search.md) or [breadth-first](breadth-first-search.md) traversal is started.
-If, as a result of the search, it was possible to reach the top unsaturated vertex of the right part, we have found an augmenting path from the left part to the right one.
+If, as a result of the search, it was possible to reach an unsaturated vertex of the right part, we have found an augmenting path from the left part to the right one.
 If we include odd edges of the path and remove the even ones in the matching (i.e. include the first edge in the matching, exclude the second, include the third, etc.), then we will increase the matching cardinality by one.

 If there was no augmenting path, then the current matching $M$ is maximal in the graph $H$.